 In addition to the information detailed in Item 5, Item 10 and Item 12, AAS, its affiliates, and/or its Advisors receive economic and non-economic benefits from third-parties as a result of investment advice or other advisory services provided to AAS' clients (collectively, "other compensation").
 In some instances, such other compensation is substantial and incentivizes AAS, its affiliates and/or its Advisors to act in a manner that may be self-motivated rather than on the clients' interests, creating conflicts of interest.
 Some of these conflicts of interest cannot be avoided because of AAS' business model; others are mitigated through AAS' compliance and supervisory policies and procedures.
 The information provided in this Brochure regarding other compensation is not intended to be exhaustive of all of the other compensation arrangements.
-Rather, it is a general description of the other compensation whether to engage AAS and its Advisors to provide investment advisory products and services.
+Rather, it is a general description of the other compensation arrangements that AAS believes are material to its clients and potential clients in making an informed decision whether to engage AAS and its Advisors to provide investment advisory products and services.
 By entering into a written agreement with AAS, you (the client) consent to AAS', its affiliates' and/or its Advisors' retaining their respective portion of other compensation (directly or indirectly) in connection with AAS' investment advisory products and services you (the client) receive from and through AAS.
 AAS encourages you to discuss this with your Advisor or to contact the Firm, using the information provided on the cover page of this Brochure, with any client-specific questions.